Primitivo Roots; This mysterious Italian grape has unexpected connections around the world.

 Today, Primitivo thrives in Puglia.

 New World techniques, low yields and careful winery management have greatly improved the quality of these wines.
-Instead of flabby, thin wines, they are now concentrated, hearty versions that develop well under the hot Italian sun.
+Instead of flabby, thin wines, these hearty versions develop well under the hot Italian sun.
 Primitivos tend to be juicy, well structured, heavy with pigment, concentrated and high in alcohol.

-Island Winery has just introduced a Primitivo to its line-up.
+Island Winery just introduced this wine to its line-up.
 To celebrate, we invite you over to raise a glass of Primitivo-Zinfandel-Crljenak Kaštelanski and toast!

 By Georgene Mortimer, Island Winery